DFNaiff/dfnaiff.github.io/docs/_posts/2024-12-01-being-a-language-model.markdown

 The blinking square then disappears, revealing behind it the token 2.
 You receive another audio.
 “Your surprise for the correct token in the sequence in 5.072.
 Unfortunately, you will receive a small punishment proportional to this value.”

 The small punishment consists of a shock through the wires in your arm you just realize you have because it hurts.
 Badly.
-It lasts for about 5 seconds and you curse whatever superior being has put you into this mess.
+It lasts for about 5 seconds, and you curse whatever superior being has put you into this mess.

 After you compose yourself, you look at the screen again.
 Now it has changed to